jeezzemax/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-setup.md

 Typical practice is to include as much JavaScript at the bottom of the **&lt;body&gt;** element as possible.
 In the Music Store project, we are actually including jQuery in the **&lt;head&gt;**.
-This will be discussed later in the tutorial, but it is because we later use some of the [Kendo UI ASP.NET MVC Helpers](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/introduction#using-kendo-ui-in-aspnet-mvc-4-application) which insert **&lt;script&gt;** tags into the **&lt;body&gt;** of the page, and require that jQuery already be defined.
+This will be discussed later in the tutorial, but it is because we later use some of [UI for ASP.NET MVC](http://docs.kendoui.com/getting-started/using-kendo-with/aspnet-mvc/introduction#using-kendo-ui-in-aspnet-mvc-4-application) which insert **&lt;script&gt;** tags into the **&lt;body&gt;** of the page, and require that jQuery already be defined.

 ## Database